 3. What Name You Open a Savings Account For Your Kids Under

-All minors are not allowed to open a bank account or investment account only in their name.
-After all, they don’t have legal signing authority until they hit the age of majority in their state of residence.
+All minors cannot open a bank account or investment account only in their name.
+After all, they don’t have legal signing authority until they reach the majority age in their state of residence.

-Thus, a parent or legal guardian will need to cosign the banking agreement and become a joint owner (also known as a custodian).
+Thus, a parent or legal guardian must cosign the banking agreement and become a joint owner (also known as a custodian).

 The parent or guardian who appears on the account with your child should be someone: